Thirteenth Sunday in Ordinary Time, Year A

 Being Ready and Willing

-Monday of the Thirteenth Week of Ordinary Time
+Monday of the Thirteenth Week in Ordinary Time

 A scribe approached and said to Jesus, “Teacher, I will follow you wherever you go.”
 Matthew 8:19